-Parents – make sure you have clear communication with your nanny about their daily workload so that they have time for breaks and to eat.
-I have found that having a specific conversation about rest breaks with my nanny creates an atmosphere where they feel comfortable and welcome to take a breather and rest for a bit.
+We encourage parents to keep clear communication with their nanny about their daily workload so that there’s time built in for breaks and meals.
+Having a specific conversation about rest breaks helps create an atmosphere where your nanny feels comfortable and welcome to take a breather and rest for a bit.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!